-Occupying the space formerly inhabited by Orinoco on Bree Street’s ever expanding foodscape, La Tête is chef Giles Edwards’ first restaurant venture.
+La Tête is chef-patron Giles Edwards’ first restaurant venture.
 Formerly of Woodstock’s Salt Cellar, chef Giles worked under Fergus Henderson at St John, his famed nose-to-tail London eatery, for the past decade.
-Before that, he enjoyed stints at J Sheekey, Convent Garden’s seafood restaurant, and Cape Town’s own Beluga, where he trained.
+Before that, he enjoyed stints at J Sheekey in Convent Garden, and Cape Town’s own Beluga, where he trained.

 On the dessert menu, expect delicious dishes such as poached guavas, chocolate pots and plum pavlova, to name but a few mouth-watering treats.

 Contact 021 418 1299, email@example.com, firstname.lastname@example.org

 Where to find it 17 Bree Street, Cape Town